Vanilla-OS/documentation/docs/installation/index.md

 ### Resizing your C: drive
 Once you are in GParted, you will see a visual representation of your disks' partitions.
 In the top right corner, select the disk that Windows is installed on.
 Select the `ntfs` partition equivalent to your Windows `C:` drive (usually the biggest one).
 If you are unsure which one that is, reboot to Windows, open Disk Management and check the partitions against the ones displayed here.

-Right click on the selected partition and click "Resize/Move".
+Right-click on the selected partition and click "Resize/Move".
 Here, you can drag either edge of the partition to make it smaller.
 You can also configure the exact new size of the partition at the bottom.

 ![Shrinking your C: drive](/assets/uploads/installation-shrink-c.webp)